IBM/cloud-native-starter/workshop/01-introduction.md

 ## 2. **Microservices and Web app**

 These are the responsibilities of the different microservices and the Web app.
 The implementation and organization of these services follow the [clean architecture software design philosophy](https://whatis.techtarget.com/definition/clean-architecture).

 ---

 ### 2.1 **Web app**

-The Web app is the UI to display the given entries and is built with **VUE**.
+The Web app is the UI, displays the given entries articles and is built with **VUE**.
-Here you can see a picture of the **Web app** UI.
+Here you see a picture of the **Web app** UI.

 ![cns-introduction-01](images/cns-introduction-01.png)